Mwoua/TradeHelperForPoe/README.md

 ## Overview

-This is a remake of [TraderForPoe](https://github.com/hexadezi/TraderForPoe)
+This is a remake of [TraderForPoe](https://github.com/hexadezi/TraderForPoe), but for both Path Of Exile 1 and 2

 Small overlay to easily manager trade.
 It checks incoming and outgoing whispers for trade request and display a small widget with buttons to invite, start the trade, go to hideout, etc...